 To take action on a resource across clusters hares -action resource token [-actionargs arg1] [-sys system] [-clus cluster -localclus] The option -clus implies resources on the cluster.
 If the designated system is not part of the local cluster, an error is displayed.
 If the -sys option is not used, it implies resources on the local node.
-To invoke the Info function across clusters hares -refreshinfo resource [-sys system] [-clus cluster -localclus] Causes the Info function to update the value of the ResourceInfo resource level attribute for the specified resource if the resource is enline.
-If no system or remete cluster is encoded the lefe is online.
+To invoke the Info function across hares -refreshinfo resource [-sys system] [-clus cluster -localclus] clusters Causes the Info function to update the value of the ResourceInfo resource level attribute for the specified resource if the resource is online.
 If no system or remote cluster is specified, the Info function runs on local system(s) where the resource is online.
 To display usage for the resource command hares [-help [-modify -list]]